AssemblyScript/website/src/stdlib/string.md

 * ```ts
   function codePointAt(pos: i32): i32
   ```
-  Gets the UTF-8 code point at the specified \(UTF-16 code unit\) position as a number, possibly combining multiple successive UTF-16 code units.
+  Gets the Unicode code point at the specified \(UTF-16 code unit\) position as a number, possibly combining multiple successive UTF-16 code units.
 Returns `-1` if out of bounds.

 * ```ts
   function concat(other: string): string